 The Division of Teacher Education office staff will check for a completed application and verify the data in the application.
 Applicants will then be contacted to schedule an interview.
 The interview panel of professionals will give numerical weights for the composition essay and the oral interview, and then make a recommendation for admission.
 The Elementary or Secondary Committee, comprised of current faculty, will review the interview information, along with review of professional experience, incompletes, withdrawals, paracompetencies, or moral turpitude.
 Final admission decisions will be based on this review.
 Applicants will be notified of results in writing.

-Beginning Fall 2016, students accepted into the Program will no longer be loaned a college-owned computer for their use.
-They will be required to provide their own technology equipment, as specified on the Technology Requirements web page.
+Students will be required to provide their own technology equipment, as specified on the Technology Requirements web page.

 1 Council for the Accreditation of Educator Preparation, Washington, DC.
 Standards, Standard 3: Candidate Quality, Recruitment, and Selectivity.
 Retrieved from http://caepnet.org/standards/standard-3